italia/eudi-wallet-it-docs/docs/en/onboarding-processes-credentials.rst

 **Input**

-The updated definition of the Credential type, provided as for the :ref:`onboarding-system:Credential Type Registration`, with a new ``version``.
+The updated definition of the Credential type, provided by the Attestation Scheme Provider as for the :ref:`onboarding-system:Credential Type Registration`, with a new ``version``.

 **Outcome**